-When a speech-language pathologist (SLP) teaches an individual with aphasia to use an SGD for communication, it’s important that he or she incorporate training techniques that allow the individual to be successful in their rehabilitation journey.
-Many times, SLPs turn on an SGD and think, “how can I make this relevant for the client for the long term?”
-By reviewing each principle of neuroplasticity and an associated strategy that leads to greater device integration.
+When a speech-language pathologist (SLP) teaches an individual with aphasia to use an AAC device for communication, it’s important that he or she incorporate training techniques that allow the individual to be successful in their rehabilitation journey.
+Many times, SLPs turn on an AAC device and think, “How can I make this relevant for my client over the long term?”
+It's a great question, and we believe that reviewing each principle of neuroplasticity and associating a complementary strategy that leads to greater device integration is the answer.

 Here are the 10 principles and associated treatment exercises that can be conducted using a device during therapy sessions with an individual.

 - Use It or Lose It: Device users will benefit most from an AAC device if they use it daily.
 Failure to use it can lead to functional decline.
 SLPs can address this potential decline by programming phrases present in an individual’s daily conversations into the device, like “I would like a cup of coffee.”